open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Bundles
 -------

-Open Orchestra is built on Symfony so the code is split into different bundles.
+Open Orchestra is a set of different Symfony bundles directly accessible

 Open Orchestra's bundles :